mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-Run the application again and click on the `Service` menu item.
+Run the application again.
+Click on the `Service` menu item.
 You should not see the exception stack at this point.

-On the Azure Portal, click on Metric Explorer and then add metrics to add the exceptions.
-We should be able to see the details of the exceptions.
+In the Azure Portal, click on Metric Explorer and then add metrics to add the exceptions.
+You should be able to see the details of the exceptions.

 ![ExceptionMetric][ExceptionMetric]